How Do Students Avoid Plagiarism Detection?

 2. Making Up References

-Some students add non-existing or unrelated references to their paper instead of taking the time to search for the needed one.
+Some students add non-existing or unrelated references to their paper instead of searching for the needed one.
 For instance, a student writes an essay on Romeo and Juliet, and instead of quoting real criticism on the work, they make up fake references or state real references with fake page numbers.
 A reference given by the student could be related to the topic but not state or support the ideas the student connects with the reference.

 3. Inserting White Text